usmansbk/blog-draft/markdowns/redux.md

     todos.push(description); // State manipulation
     input.value = '';  // UI manipulation

-    // more code that manipulates the ui and state
+    localStorage.setItem("todos", JSON.stringify(todos));
 }
 ```

 Why is this code bad?
-Because the `addTodo` function does two things - Manipulating the State, and the UI
+Because the `addTodo` does more than one thing.
+It updates the state, then tries to clear the input form, then finally save the todos in local storage.
+It doesn't really do one thing as the name specifies.